ajnyga/funding/README.md

 License
 -------
-This plugin is licensed under the GNU General Public License v2.
+This plugin is licensed under the GNU General Public License v3.
 See the file LICENSE for the complete terms of this license.

 System Requirements
 -------------------
-OJS 3.1.2 i.e. OMP 3.1.2 or greater.
+OJS 3.2.0, OMP 3.2.0 or greater.
 PHP 7.0 or greater.

 Install